Cover for Robert Arlyn Harms's Obituary

 Bob was known as a caring, thoughtful, quietly humorous man.
 He was modest to a fault.
 He was dedicated to his family and his work.
 He bore his increasing debility with grace and acceptance over his last years.
 He loved KU basketball.
 He enjoyed learning about history, politics, and world affairs.
 He was a member of Temple Beth Sholom, where he was active in the Social Action Committee, and in Adult Hebrew classes.

 Bob will be deeply missed.
 He is survived by his wife of 42 years, Elizabeth Bergmann-Harms, and by his beloved children, Rebecca Harms (Clarke Beard) of Marion, IA, Emily Harms (Jerry Melchor) of New York City, and Madeline Harms (David Graham) of Duluth, MN.
 He is also survived by his sister, Mary Ann Beattie, of Wichita, KS.
 Also surviving him are his four wonderful grandchildren, Jacob and Samantha Melchor, Ava Beard and Esther Harms-Graham.
-He will be missed as well by his sisters-in-law, brothers-in law, and sons-in law, as weel as nieces and nephew, cousins, and many friends.
+He will be missed as well by his sisters-in-law, brothers-in law, and sons-in law, as well as nieces and nephews, cousins, and many friends.

 Bob was preceded in death by his parents and his son, Ari Harms.